-- Third time, in November 2016, during another conference call, when the management could not meet the earlier stated timeline, it stated that it would release entire pledge by end of FY2017:
+- The third time, in November 2016, during another conference call, when the management could not meet the earlier stated timeline, it stated that it would release the entire pledge by end of FY2017:

 Dimple Kotak: Okay sir as you commented in your initial commentary that you expect the banks to give you the working capital by the end of December at max, so can we expect by Q4 FY17 the entire de-pledging to come in?

 Pravin Herlekar: I can say it is more than 100%.

 However, the management could not meet even this deadline as on March 31, 2017, more than 21 lakh shares of promoters were still pledged with lenders.